 It's as good a time as any to kick-start your online business idea.
 And the top contender for your marketplace is probably the world's most valuable company, Amazon.
-But before you pour time and money into it, our "How to Sell on Amazon in 2020" guide has a few pointers.
-Amazon has come a long way from the modest online bookstore of
+But before you pour time and money into it, our "How to Sell on Amazon in 2021" guide has a few pointers.
+Amazon has come a long way from the modest online bookstore of 1994.

-1994.
 And so have the people selling on its 17 venues.
 To stay ahead of the competition, you need to know the figures, the tools, the rules, the loopholes.

 In this ebook, we'll cover the following topics:

-Fulfillment Methods
+- I. Fulfillment Methods

+- II.
 Setting up the Amazon Account (opening an Amazon account, VAT registration, etc.)

+- III.
 Understanding Amazon Policies, Regulations, And Guidelines

-Budgeting & Choosing Fulfillment
+- IV.
+Budgeting & Choosing Fulfillment Channels

-Channels

-Listing and Launching Products on
+- V. Listing and Launching Products on Amazon

-Amazon

-VI.
-Staying Competitive on AmazonVII.
-Performance Metrics and SuspensionsVIII.
+- VI.
+Staying Competitive on Amazon

+- VII.
+Performance Metrics and Suspensions

+- VIII.
 The risks of Selling on Amazon

+- IX.
+Strategies for selling on Amazon